rmmomin/rstarBrookings2017/README.md

 MATLAB estimation and plotting scripts so both ecosystems can run side by side during the transition.

+## Repository layout

+- `python/` – modernized Python package containing the TVAR port.
+- `tvar/` – original MATLAB scripts, routines, data inputs, and legacy outputs.
+- `requirements.txt` – runtime dependencies for the Python environment.

 ## Python environment

-The Python port currently lives under `tvar/python`.
+The Python port now lives under the top-level `python/` package so it can evolve independently of the MATLAB scripts.
 To reproduce the TVAR estimation without depending on the system Python packages:

 1. Create a virtual environment (Python 3.9+ recommended):
    ```